Andy Geldman explains how to set competitive prices while minimizing effort and maximizing profit.

 To prevent customers being disappointed by erroneous prices, Amazon detects potential errors and can deactivate affected listings.
-Sellers can avoid this by setting minimum and maximum prices or opt out entirely (or UK version, Amazon login required).
+Sellers can avoid this by setting minimum and maximum prices or by opting out entirely.

 Repricing on eBay

 Repricing is one of the many areas where eBay and Amazon sellers differ: it’s much less common on eBay.
-I think that comes down to the eBay selling culture, and eBay’s approach as a listing-driven marketplace.
-Despite that, there is a very important factor pulling in the other direction: eBay’s Best Match algorithm.
+I think this could be down to the eBay selling culture and eBay’s approach as a listing-driven marketplace.
+Interestingly, there is a very important factor pulling in the other direction: eBay’s Best Match algorithm.

 Not a lot of eBay sellers think about repricing tools, but they should.
 If you are selling new items, have a condition to only monitor new items and don’t go against auction items – just monitor fixed price.
 You might run into some listings that are incorrect, so look in your system to see if there are any issues or errors once in a while.
 As long as you set it up correctly the first time, you shouldn’t have any issues.

 eBay’s default sort order for search results is Best Match. eBay have been honing the Best Match algorithm since 2008, and although it has not been analyzed to the same extent as winning the Buy Box on Amazon, there is expert opinion and seller observations indicating that quite similar factors are considered, such as: